gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 `10`

 All scriptures were written by humans.<br>

-‚
-This fact doesn’t negate the divine, on the contrary- <br>
+This fact doesn’t negate the divine, on the contrary - <br>
 it shows just how amazing humans are at interpreting.

 <br>